MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## What are the prerequisites for using the Dynamics 365 Guides apps?

-The following table lists technical requirements for deploying and using Dynamics 365 Guides throughout your organization.
+The following table lists technical requirements for deploying and using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] throughout your organization.

 ### Device requirements
 |Device|OS requirements|Details|